2023 Solar Incentives Guide for Oakland, CA - Tax Credits & Rebates

 How do I learn if I qualify for different solar incentives?

 It's a smart idea to get in touch with your local Oakland solar installer for a better understanding of which incentives your project will qualify for.
-In most cases, solar incentives apply to new solar systems installed on a property you own (in the U.S.) within a specified date range.
-Some incentives, such as those provided by the California government, may have other requirements.
+Generally, solar incentives apply to new solar systems installed on property you own (in the U.S.) within a specified date range.
+Some incentives, such as those offered by the government of California, may have additional requirements.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.